Marketing strategy.

 Crafting your marketing strategy

-Is your social enterprise short on strategic marketing capacity and unclear about how best to apply commercial methods to your charitable context?
+Is your organisation short on strategic marketing capacity and unclear about how best to apply commercial methods to your social enterprise or charitable context?

 Marketing is more than just a website and some social media action.
 It’s about zooming in on a very specific group of people, showing them how you can help them, and building their trust.